OpenSDN-io/docs/tungsten-fabric-operator/testing-and-debugging-opensdn-operator.rst

 Isolated Namespaces ping
 ------------------------

-Tungsten Fabric supports Kubernetes annotations as an easy way to configure basic networking properties of Kubernetes cluster.
+OpenSDN supports Kubernetes annotations as an easy way to configure basic networking properties of Kubernetes cluster.
 One of them is namespace isolation.

 In order to create new namespace that will be isolated (it is not necessary to create new namespace.
 If there is already a namespace that should be isolated it is possible to annotate it) below manifest should be applied in the cluster: